 I firmly believe it is important to nurture the child inside.
 Each time we lay on the ground, stare at the stars, catch fireflies in a jar, act a little silly, or unleash a heart felt laugh at our self, we let our little kid run free and turn back the clock a notch.

 Many of my friends and family will tell you the Last Great Road Trip is my mid-life crisis.
 Others will tell you I have PPDS (Peter Pan disorder syndrome).
 All I know is I no longer dream about what I will do… someday.
 Someday is now.
 Even though most of my hair has gone south, my metabolism has all but abandoned me and my knee aches when it is cold out, I’m a kid at heart… How old am I… I am young enough to get out and explore… experienced enough to avoid most trouble… and have obtained a credit rating to cover the rest.

-Remember back on day one when we accomplished the other big thing?
+Remember back on day one of this off-road adventure when we accomplished the other big thing?
 Do you really or are just pretending so you can get through the intro?
 Well back then I told you there was one big thing I was planning to do… Well we finally did it!

 Everyone is feeling good this morning, well rested, re-hydrated and despite another free hotel breakfast buffet, eager to get on the road.
 Leaving Twin Falls we are all back in our own rigs making good time.
 The sky is blue, the sun is warm and the breeze is at our back.
 The day can’t get much better…

 Billingsly Creek is a fly fisherman’s wet dream.
 Cool, crystal clear water with predictable hatches and lots of wary trout.
 And just off the creek is a hatchery.
 And on that hatchery is a quiet little settling pond.